ixion-spacecat/ixions-realm/src/sonic-reimagined.md

 The second addition is Gills the Fox!
 He has gills so he can't drown in those annoying water levels!
 Also he probably swims faster than Tails.
 He is the only character who has an actual head of hair, sporting a luxurious mullet.

 {% gallery "gills-the-fox" %}
 {% galleryImage "/img/art-sonic-gills-the-fox.jpg", "Gills the fox", "He is posing on a platform surrounded by lava under a banner that reads 'Gills the Fox'.
-Robotnick and 2 other robots are nearby." %}
+Robotnik and 2 other robots are nearby." %}
 {% endgallery %}

 Note: It looks like I might have scribbled over the drawing of Gills.
 Maybe my 10 year old self became embarrassed of the drawing and wanted to remove him from the game?
 Or maybe my 2 year old brother just got a hold of my colored pencils.
 But in hindsight, I think Gills adds to the quirky charm of the design and deserves to be included in the game.
 Long live Gills the Fox! 🦊